 - The Canadian Human Rights Museum Is a Must

-Quebec Winter Carnival
+Quebec City Winter Carnival Solo

-More Winter Festivals
+More Winter Festivals for Solo Fun

-There are many more exciting winter festivals.
+Naturally, there are many more exciting winter festivals.
 Here are a few on my list.

 - Winter Festival of Lights, Niagara Falls.
 The falls come alive with ice and lights in the winter.